matrix-org/matrix-spec/content/client-server-api/_index.md

 * **Message events**: These are events which describe transient "once-off" activity in a room: typically communication such as sending an instant message or setting up a VoIP call.

+* **Ephemeral events**: These are events which are not persisted in the room's timeline.
+In this version of the spec, these are [typing notification](#typing-notifications) and [read receipt](#receipts) events.
+Note that, unlike state events and message events, there is currently no way of defining custom ephemeral events.

 This specification outlines several events, all with the event type prefix `m.`.
 (See [Room Events](#room-events) for the m. event